-b.
+c.
 Meeting Result

 - 1. Study area for the impact analysis; - 2.
 Coordination requirements with other developments/developers within the study area; - 3.
-Intersections to be studied in detail; - 4.
-Background traffic volume forecasts; - 5.
-Location of the nearest bicycle, pedestrian and transit facilities; - 6.
-Special analysis needs (non-traditional peak hour volumes for some uses, neighborhood impacts, access management plans, etc.); and - 7.
+Existing intersection counts; - 4.
+Intersections to be studied in detail; - 5.
+Background traffic volume forecasts; - 6.
+Location of the nearest bicycle, pedestrian and transit facilities; - 7.
+Special analysis needs.
+(Non-traditional peak hour volumes for some uses, neighborhood impacts, access management plans, etc.); and - 8.
 For studies involving signalized intersection analysis the local entity will provide detailed assumptions for evaluation methodology and/or software files to be utilized.